Srishdwi02/Srishdwi02/README.md

 ### Hi there 👋 I'm SRISHTI DWIVEDI

-- 🔭 I’m currently working on full stack projects.
+- 🔭 I’m currently working on full stack projects
-- 🌱 I’m currently learning react.js and next.js.
+- 🌱 I’m currently learning react.js and next.js
-- 👯 I’m looking to collaborate on projects related to backend webdev.
+- 👯 I’m looking to collaborate on projects related to backend webdev
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Mountain lover and big time foodie
--->
+- 🦄 motto: One day you'll look back and say - that was the turning point of my life💙 -->